Stackclash/5e-vault/5. Mechanics/Bestiary/Legendary Group/Black Dragon.md

 - **Ennui.** Creatures that spend a year within 10 miles of the dragon's lair are filled with listless despair.
 - **Grating Spies.** Trilling, obnoxious birds, bugs, and reptiles follow any Humanoid creatures unknown to the dragon within 6 miles of the lair, imposing disadvantage on Dexterity ([[/5.
 Mechanics/Rules/Skills.md#Stealth|Stealth]]) checks.
 The dragon can suppress this effect at will.
 - **Rotting Domain.** Stinging bugs are aggressive and the air is heavy with the odor of rot within 6 miles of the lair.

+## Is homebrew
+_Source: Monster Manual_

+false